solarwinds/snap-plugin-lib/tutorial/README.md

 This tutorial will teach you how to write custom collector plugin in Go language, that you could later use in your production environment.

 We will start from a very simple example - building a minimal plugin and testing that it's working correctly.
-After you obtain basics, we will teach you how to write real, useful collector (gathering sysytem metrics) utilizing advanced features that plugin-go V2 has to offer:
+After you obtain the basics, we will instruct you how to write real, useful collector (gathering system metrics) utilizing advanced features that plugin-go V2 has to offer:
 - defining supported metrics
 - build-in filtering mechanism
 - defining custom configuration